VolkanSah/Shell-Toolbox/README.md

 ---

-Thank you for using the Developer and Network Admin Toolbox!
+Thank you for using the Shell Toolbox!